BaptisteDurand/QlikWidget-TableExamples/README.md

 # Qlik Widget Table Examples

 Simple examples on how to create easily custom table visualizations by using widget.
-Only HTML and CSS code to perform new table visualizations through <tab> and <li> tags.
+Only HTML and CSS code to perform new table visualizations through table and list tags.
 A trigger button to export a table is also included in the library.

 **Author:** Baptiste Durand